THE DOVER WAR MEMORIAL PROJECT

 He left Fremantle on 2 November 1914 aboard the "Ascanius" and landed at Gallipoli on April 25 1915.
 He served until he was wounded in a left foot toe and admitted to hospital on "Ionian" on 1 May.
 He was evacuated to Egypt but returned to Gallipoli in June and in July was severely wounded in the abdomen by shrapnel, dying on the day of his admittance 5 July 1915 on board the hospital ship "Neuralia" He was buried at sea and is commemorated on the Lone Pine memorial, Turkey.
 Panel 33

-During the war his parents lived at 1 Sunnybank, Tower Hamlets, Dover.
-A further associated address was 46 St James Street, Dover.
-His parents later lived at 29 Gardner's Court, Chatham
+During the war his father lived at 1 Sunnybank, Tower Hamlets, Dover.
+A further associated address was 46 St James Street, Dover, also the home of Harold and Julia Brewer, parents of Albert.
+His father later lived at 29 Gardner's Court, Chatham

 with thanks to Andrew Pittaway